 Use spaced repetition

 Spaced repetition is one of the most successful revision strategies.
-It involves testing how much your child remembers at frequent intervals to help reiterate information and get them to recall the information they are learning.
+It involves testing how much you remember at frequent intervals to help reiterate information and recall the information you are learning.

-Once they are done testing, you can separate the topics (cards) into three piles:
+Once you are done testing, you can separate the topics (cards) into three piles:

 - Need more practice

-The third pile will contain the topics they are unsure about and will need to be revised and tested the most frequently.
-Once they are confident about the topics from that pile, they can be moved to the other two. 🔝
+The third pile will contain the topics you are unsure about and will need to be revised and tested the most frequently.
+Once you are confident about the topics from that pile, you can be moved to the other two. 🔝

 Is using revision cards enough?

 In most cases, no. While revision cards are a great learning tool for certain topics, others may require more engaging approaches.
-Subjects like organic chemistry that require your child to picture everything in 3D might be better revised with pictures, videos and 3D models.
+Subjects like organic chemistry that require you to picture everything in 3D might be better revised with pictures, videos and 3D models.

 Other revision techniques like mind maps, quizzes, flowcharts, etc., can also be used to supplement revision cards depending on the topic.
-The goal should be to find the combination that helps your child revise best.
+The goal should be to find the combination that helps you revise best.

-You should encourage your child to prepare for their examinations with enough time to go through a round of revisions.
-This can help them retain more information and perform better on exams.
+You should prepare for your examinations with enough time to go through a round of revisions.
+This can help you to retain more information and perform better on exams.
+Good luck!